 Below we have some information and suggestions to help you on the subject.

 As the weather gets particularly muddy and slippery a number of bootcampers have asked about appropriate footwear.

 Ideally, you want to be looking at trail running shoes/ trainers, as they offer good support and a better grip.
 Some people wear football boots, but we don’t really recommend these unless we are purely grass based.
-They can sometimes be dangerous during group games, and don’t give the adequate support for the activities we take part in!
-Normal running trainers have great grip on Tarmac but none in mud, and the wetter unstable terrain that we have in the Winter.
-When wearing the wrong type of trainers, you may find yourself sliding about and in some cases cause your self an injury by tripping, slipping or twisting in the wrong way.
+They can sometimes be dangerous during group games, and don’t always give the adequate support for the activities we take part in!
+Normal running trainers have great grip on Tarmac but none so much in mud, with the wetter unstable terrain that we have in the Winter.
+When wearing the wrong type of trainers, you may find yourself sliding about and, in some cases, cause yourself an injury by tripping, slipping or twisting in the wrong way.

-The benefit of trail trainers is that you can use them for Bootcamps, and then also in an obstacle race.
+The benefit of trail trainers is that you can use them for Bootcamps, trail and off road running as well as some obstacle races.
 You will find that spiked, studded or bladed boots are banned at races.
-This will make a pair of trail shoes a sound investment and will be there for you when you sign up to the trail, obstacle and mud races, such as Total Warrior, Off road runs, Spartan, Tough Mudder or use when going for a good walk up a mountain or muddy places etc.
+This will make a pair of trail shoes a good investment and will be there for you when you sign up to the trail, obstacle and mud races, such as Total Warrior, Off road runs, Spartan, Tough Mudder or use when going for a good walk up a mountain or muddy places etc.

 Here, the price can sky rocket, depending what you want for your money.
 You will find that you have a lot more options in this price range in terms of the colours that you want and the variability that you want from your shoes.

 Some of the most popular shoes in this price range are listed and reviewed below: